sufeeeringGavinM/crs-scraper-of-the-past/README.md

 # Note
 I'm gonna be real.
 This project fucking BLOWS!!
 I don't remember why I used chrome webdriver even when i could've just used requests.
 Well, if you have that set up and a bunch of the other requirements, you'll be able to at least scrape through a few years of CRS class schedules.
-Anyways, if you want something nicer that isn't really SHIT, check out the other crs scraper in my github profile... which will come soon (Writing as of 1/16/2026)
+Anyways, if you want something nicer that isn't really SHIT, check out the other crs scraper in my github profile... which will come soon (Writing as of 1/16/2026).
+Instead of shitty html files, it turns the entire thing into a spreadsheet!
+Yay!

 # Description